 Last Updated on

 Whether you are planning a baby shower for a friend, family member, co-worker, or even yourself, there are a lot of decisions to be made.
-I have made it easy for you with a checklist and some ideas!
+I have made it easy for you with step by step instructions and some ideas!
 You can get as elaborate as you want or keep it simple with these basics.
 Let’s assume this is a party for someone else and plan accordingly.

 (This post contains affiliate links.
 It does not cost you anything extra to click on them and I might earn a small commission.)

 Pick a date and time.
 As long as it is not a surprise shower, make sure to coordinate with the mom-to-be.
 She might want to confirm with other people close to her to make sure a certain date works.
 Depending on the location you might need to get a few date options.
 Ideally, you will want to have a baby shower when the mom-to-be is about 6-8 months along.
 You don’t want to have it too early but also not wait until it gets too close.

 Step 2: Baby Shower Location

 Pick a location.
 Depending on how many people you plan to invite and who will be invited, there are lots of options.
 You could have the shower at someone’s house (doesn’t have to be the host’s), a restaurant, an event venue, a place of work (usually only if this is for a co-worker), or even a church (usually best if someone at the party attends that church).

 Decide on a guest list.
 Is this going to be a co-ed shower or women only?
 Are children allowed?
 Do you want to include everyone that the mom-to-be knows or just a specific group?
 I personally prefer to have a couple of baby showers with more specific groups like 1 for co-workers and 1 for family and friends rather than 1 very large one.
 If it gets too big then it is hard to play games, open presents or even talk to everyone.
 If you are going more for just a party to celebrate the mom-to-be, then 1 big one would work.